ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 **Organizer:**

-US 02.01.01 As a an organizer I want to create a new event and generate a unique promotional QR code that links to the event description and event poster in the app
+US 02.01.01 As an organizer I want to create a new event and generate a unique promotional QR code that links to the event description and event poster in the app

 US 02.01.02 As an organizer I want to store hash data of the generated QR code in my database